xchwarze/wifi-pineapple-cloner/README.md

 ## Builds

 You can find the complete steps to build this project in [this document](build.md).
-I also added several important notes about this.
+I have also added several important notes that will help you to try porting to other devices.
 <br>

 ## Supported devices

-There are 211 devices supported by the project.
+There are 211 identified devices that can perfectly run the development.
 You can see the full [list here](devices.md).
 <br>

 Also I made a second repo for [downloads](https://gitlab.com/xchwarze/wifi-pineapple-cloner-builds) where you can find the firmwares already made for the most common devices of the Supported devices list.